aurora-is-near/doc.aurora.dev/docs/build-a-dapp/frontend/transactions.md

   const { data: receiptData, isLoading: isConfirming, isSuccess: isConfirmed } =
     useWaitForTransactionReceipt({
-      hash, // the hash from SendTrasaction hook is used here });
+      hash, // the hash from SendTransaction hook is used here });

   ...
   return
       //using isConfirming and isConfirmed statuses in UI to track progress
       <>
       {isConfirming && <div>Waiting for confirmation...</div>}
         {isConfirmed && <div>Transaction confirmed.</div>}
       </>
 }